 Dr. Sanger is a renowned pediatric neurologist, engineer, and Chief Scientific Officer at Children’s Hospital of Orange County (CHOC).

-#69: Terrence Sanger – Pushing Boundaries in Pediatric DBS: From Multi-Electrode Stimulation to Closed-Loop Strategies
+#69: Terence Sanger – Pushing Boundaries in Pediatric DBS: From Multi-Electrode Stimulation to Closed-Loop Strategies

 In this episode we will dive deep into the minds of leading researchers and clinicians in the field of neuromodulation.
 Today, we are thrilled to have Dr. Terry Sanger with us.